-Are you a determined journalist with a track-record of delivering agenda-setting investigative journalism?
-Do you want to work on one of England’s fastest-growing trade titles and carry out real investigations that change the lives of people across the country?
+Are you a determined journalist with a track record of delivering agenda-setting investigative journalism?
+Do you want to work on one of England's fastest-growing trade titles and carry out genuine investigations that change people's lives across the country?
+If your answer is yes to these questions, then we'd love you to join our team.

 The ideal candidate will be an experienced reporter who has a passion for investigative journalism and an impressive portfolio of hard-hitting exclusives.